onedata/onedata-documentation/doc/provider_installation.md

 ### Step 3: Name configuration
+The last step allows to set a name for the provider by which it will be identified in onedata registry and presented to users.

 <p align="center"><img src="img/admin/rstep2_name.png"></p>
-The last step is to set a name for a provider by which it will be identified in onedata ecosystem.